S3gmentati0nFault/S3gmentati0nFault.github.io/docs/bachelor/readme.md

 The project can be found on <a href="https://github.com/S3gmentati0nFault/Anagrafica-Aziendale">Github (Bachelor project)</a>

 <h2> Introduction </h2>
 My bachelor project consisted in the development of a microservice-based web application to securely handle sensitive user data for a company.
+To each user are associated: private information, soft skills, hard skills and a role.
+The application was developed using Spring Boot, ReactJS and MySQL databases.
 The project was presented in July 2021.

 The project consisted of six components: